ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/04-splay-tree.md

 A [single rotation]{.term} is performed only if
 $S$ is a child of the root node.
-The single rotation is illustrated by figure @fig:SingProm.
-It basically switches $S$ with its parent in a way that retains the BST property.
+The single rotation is illustrated by
+@fig:SingProm.
+It basically
+switches $S$ with its parent in a way that retains the BST property.
 While this figure is
-slightly different from figure @fig:AVLsingle, in fact the splay tree single rotation is identical to the AVL tree single rotation.
+slightly different from @fig:AVLsingle, in fact the splay tree single rotation is identical to the AVL tree single rotation.